 National Board Certified Teacher Program(NBCT)

 The NBCT program, provides support to National Board Certified teachers, as well as current and potential NBCT candidates.
 The NBCT program is a recruitment and support program for National Board Certification and a leadership development program designed to build mentoring, coaching, and the leadership skills of current National Board Certified teachers.
 Primary goals of the NBCT program are to increase the number of PGCPS Nationally Board Certified teachers and capitalize on the expertise of current National Board Certified teachers and to assist with improved teacher quality and student achievement.
 The Office of Talent Development also partners with the National Board for Professional Teaching Standards® to offer Candidate Support Training for mentors and teacher leaders in the school system.
 Vested partners in the project include the Maryland State Department of Education (MSDE), the National Education Association (NEA), and the Prince George’s County Educators Association (PGCEA).
-Teachers interested in pursuing National Board Certification should contact the office.
+Teachers interested in pursuing National Board Certification should download the application below.

 Professional Educator Induction Program (PEIP)